kstange/MerchantPlus/README.md

 ## Features

-Merchant Plus provide an additional tab on all WoW merchants, which provides a variety of enhancements:
+Merchant Plus adds an additional tab to all WoW merchants, which provides the following enhancements:

-* Vertical scrollable format to make finding items in long merchant lists easier
+* Wider vertical scrolling list to allow more information to be viewed at once
-* Sortable headers based on item properties
+* Sortable columns of item data

-An options panel is  provided to configure basic settings.
+An options panel is included to configure basic settings.

 ## Planned Features